Siege of Barcelona (1713–1714): Aftermath

 The Catalan defeat represented the end of the Principality of Catalonia as a separate state, as its independent institutions and legislation were suppressed and replaced by Castilian ones to establish absolutism.
 This event is now commemorated every 11 September as the National Day of Catalonia, known in Catalan as the Diada Nacional de Catalunya.
 The surrender of the pro-Archduke forces to the Franco-Spanish army in 1714 marked not only the end of the war but also a significant phase in the centralization of various monarchies on the European continent, a process that had been underway for two centuries.
-With the War of the Spanish Succession completed, Spain evolved from a composite monarchy made up of different states to a centralized kingdom.
+With the War of the Spanish Succession completed, Spain evolved from a composite monarchy made up of different states to a French-style centralized realm.

 The defenders of the city were buried in a cemetery, now a plaça (Catalan: square) called Fossar de les Moreres, where Catalans gather every 11 September, known as the National Day of Catalonia or la Diada.
 The former market hall Mercat del Born covers archaeological ruins which were part of the La Ribera district of Barcelona that was demolished after the defeat of Catalonia in 1714.

 The alleged abandonment of the pro-Habsburg defenders of Barcelona was one of the criticisms made by the opponents of Robert Harley during his impeachment by the British Parliament after the war.